staktrace/supercollapser/README.md

 The collapsing is done using a set of rules hard-coded in `src/main.rs`.
 It needs to be updated if we add new test configurations and such.
 So always do a try push with all configurations before landing the generated changes.

+## More documentation

+There is a big comment above the ruleset in `src/main.rs` that explains how the rulesets work and walks through a concrete example.